 - Table, diagram, flowchart completion

 - Short answer

 So when you are done learning about questions and struggles you might face during the exam, it is time to learn about the way to answer it now.
-In order to help you with that we have listed out 5 different IELTS listening tips for band 9, which can work for your benefit if applied properly during the exam and can save much time as well
+In order to help you here are 5 different listening tips for IELTS for band score 9, which can work for your benefit if applied properly during the exam and can save much time as well.

 4. Knowing the Answer Sheet

 Click on the following link to see what an answer sheet looks like.

 As you can see above, there are no questions to refer to.
 You have to write the correct answer as per the instructions next to the correct number.
 Your answers could be alphabets, names, number or just the correct information within the word limit.
 Make sure you map the right answer to the right question number.